hashkat/hashkat/docs/tutorial01.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XLLcYKKzI2A" frameborder="0" allowfullscreen></iframe>
 </center>

-You can also use the data you collected to visualize your simulated network.
+You may also use the data you collected to visualize your simulated network.
 We will discuss how to do so using [Gephi](http://gephi.github.io/) here.
 A more in-depth discussion can be found on the [Visualization](http://docs.hashkat.org/en/latest/visualization/) page.

 Entering Gephi, open the graph file **network.gexf** found in the 'output' directory of your simulation.
 Press 'OK' for the 'Import report' window that pops up, and you will now see a rough outline of your network.
 Under the 'Partition' subheading on the left side of the page, press the 'refresh' symbol, and choose the partition parameter 'Label' and click 'Apply'.
 You are now free to choose a layout for this network directly below the 'Apply' button you just pushed, and can run it for a few seconds.
 The following visualization was made using the 'Fruchterman Reingold' and 'Clockwise Rotate' layout: